abbotto/rectangular/readme/app.md

 - Do not use controllers:
 	- For anything other than business logic.
 	- To share code or state across controllers — use services instead.

+###  <a name='ViewModel'></a>View Model
+- A short capture variable called `vm` is generally used for the `View Model` object.
+- The `this` keyword is contextual and when used within a function inside a controller it may change it's context.
+- Capturing the context of this with `vm` avoids encountering this problem.
+- The `vm` variable is assigned using the `controllerAs` syntax.

 ##  <a name='Templates'></a>Templates
 - The structure of a template path is this: `{{component}}/{{template}}.html`.